MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/bitlocker-csp.md

 This policy controls whether removed data drives utilize Full encryption or Used Space Only encryption, and is applied when you turn on BitLocker.
 Setting this policy also causes the BitLocker Setup Wizard to skip the encryption options page, so no encryption selection displays to the user.

-Changing the encryption type has no effect if the drive is already encrypted or if encryption is in progress.
+Changing the encryption type will no effect if the drive is already encrypted or if encryption is in progress.
 Choose Full encryption to require that the entire drive be encrypted when BitLocker is turned on.
-Choose Used Space Only encryption to require that only the portion of the drive that is used to store data is encrypted when BitLocker is turned on.
+Choose Used Space Only encryption to require only the portion of the drive that is used to store data is encrypted when BitLocker is turned on.

 If you enable this policy setting, the encryption type that BitLocker uses to encrypt drives is defined by this policy, and the encryption type option isn't presented in the BitLocker Setup Wizard.